UD-UD/UD-UD/README.md

 ### My Experiences
 <samp align="center">
- I love to learn and experiments with new technology and frameworks.&nbspTo name a few that I have worked &nbsp with are
+ I love to learn and experiment with new technology and frameworks.&nbspTo name a few that I have worked &nbsp with are
   <br><br>
   <p align="center">
     <img height="64" src="https://cdn.svgporn.com/logos/java.svg">&nbsp